abdelrhmanghaly-whp/School-Management-Project/README.md

 # School-Management-Project
 Uncompleted College project because of time pressure, also i am not a fan of java anymore to compelete it.<br>
-pros: first time using GUI.
+pros: first time using GUI.<br>
-cons: its not compeleted
+cons: its not compeleted.